mrnigelalford/bookit/worklog.md

 - move header to separate component (see item details and create book component)

 ### Homepage

-- [x] Today's pick item filter needs to work
-  - items should load from data vs hardcoded data in each component
 - [ ] Top Sellers and Buyers logic?
-- [x] Today's Pick (styling)
-  - Show book description
-  - Book title is too large
-  - shrink author name
-  - cards should be taller to show more text data
-  - center the cover image

 #### Popular Collection (v1)